 Wing Commander R R Wood

-These photographs are from the effects of the late Wing Commander R R Wood (4186713), OC 85 Squadron 1988-1990 Promoted to Wing Commander GD Branch on 2nd January 1990 (London Gazette).
-They were sent to us by Peter Lees and acknowledge him and his family for making these available for us to show.
+These photographs are from the effects of the late Wing Commander R R Wood (4186713), OC 85 Squadron 1985-1990, promoted to Wing Commander GD Branch on 2nd January 1990 (London Gazette).
+They were sent to us by Peter Lees and acknowledge him and his family for make these available for us to show.

 Bloodhound Mk 2 Missile Evaluation Trial (MET) firing from Woomera in late 1964 to early 1965.
 The missile is fitted with mass balances on the boost motor fins which would make this round one of the last fired in Australia.
 [Richard Vernon]